rparnas/discord-timestamp/README.md

 # discord-timestamp
-Generates relative timestamps for Discord.
+Generates timestamps for Discord that display in the user's timezone.